The Three Months of August

 Ma Rainey about the blues: “Life’s way of talking, you don’t sing to feel better—you sing ‘cause that’s the way of understanding life.”

 Ma Rainey, the stout blues singer is the star, and she knows it.
 She also aware that her voice and songs are what is making everyone money.
 For that fact, she is relentless with Irvin and Cutler about the convenience and creative process.
 Ma Rainey is pivotal, in subtle dialogue with Cutler, because she understands the relation she has with Irvin is not personal, it’s only about the power she can wield, and she does wield it to secure that no injustice will come her way.

 The dialogue and action in the play has many serious overtones, sometimes light, and, at times, humorous.
 The tumultuous conclusion includes an irreverence and reverence to God that leaves the recording studio, once with music, mute.

 Ma Rainey’s Black Bottom play by August Wilson is a historical recording, a timeless recording.
 Wilson places you in the studio with the bluesy songs and conditions of what is right and wrong.
-“Blues is the best literature that we have, Blacks, have created since we’ve been here,” August Wilson said.
+“Blues is the best literature that we as black Americans have,” August Wilson said.
 The blues, the spiritual songs, rooted meanings of stories that are shared, much like August Wilson’s narrative to tell a story.
 The world is small, just like the studio, yet complete with the reality of the cruel actions converging on people because of their color.